OHDSI/omock/paper/paper.md

 # Summary

-`omock` is an R package that allows users to create mock patient level data in the formatted in the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) [@omop].
+`omock` is an R package that allows users to create mock patient level data formatted in the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) [@omop].
 This package provides a flexible and efficient way to create synthetic datasets in OMOP CDM format, facilitating the testing and validation of packages and analytic codes.

 # Statement of need